 Don't do it all, kids need to learn responsibility - but help out before leaving for the venue.
-Making a healthy snack, checking their equipment or being there for your player can ease their mind and help them focus on getting mentally prepared.
+Whether making a healthy snack or checking their equipment, being there to help support your child can ease their mind and help them focus on getting mentally prepared and one less thing the player has to worry about.